jung-han-lee/jung-han-lee.github.io/_posts/2020-04-17-textmining1.md

 -2009; 2010
 ```

-And I made 4 classified cases:
+Based on the list, I made 4 classified cases:

 ```
 case1 : 04/20/2009; 04/20/09; 4/20/09; 4/3/09; Mar-20-2009